 By this time we were already multi-generationally living with my folks in rural, middle Georgia (in a rather spacious 4200 sq.ft. home) so we had little expenses in that department.
 We only owned one car and it was an almost rusted out Ford Ranger pickup with annual taxes of $11.
 It enjoyed running only on gasoline fumes so it didn't get filled up much.
 We did have to think about health insurance, debt payments, food, cell phone, etc. though.
 We first took a look at what Dave Ramsey had to say.
 Not being one for programs though I only gleaned some material from him and reported my findings back to my wife who - by this point - had already begun digging us out.
 We paid our lowest debt first.
 Then we dumped that payment into another so we could pay off the next lowest.
 And so it went.
 I worked all week and brought home an honest paycheck.
 Crystal applied it to our expenses and we kept praying for faith in our selves and our system of renewal.

-I am pleased to report that in three years of this first step in our tiny house transition we had eliminated the $42,000 in debt as well as taking progressive steps forward to building our tiny house, purchasing a newer car to replace our dear 'Rusty', and even put a little away for savings.
+I am pleased to report that in three years from this first step in our tiny house transition we had eliminated the $42,000 in debt as well as taking progressive steps forward to building our tiny house, purchasing a newer car to replace our dear 'Rusty', and even put a little away for savings.
 The idea of minimizing your overhead expenses is essential to living in a tiny house.
 I think it is important to note that the tiny house lifestyle is not just about a small home.
 It is a mindset and a way of life.
 It is a path to freedom that focuses on life outside of work and strengthening relationships and life experience rather than possessions and accouterments.

 Speaking of possessions.
 For a poor guy I had really amassed quite a few things.
 I owned a 36" flatscreen TV, over 3,000 CDs, over 1,000 DVDs, 2 computers, nearly 100 pair of Nike Flight sneakers, and the list goes on.
 One day we were talking about marketing and advertising after seeing a rather blatant Target ad on television.
 It pushed us into an area of consumption, and for the next hour or so we talked about how brainwashed consumers were.
 Little did I know I was actually talking about myself.
 I had been brainwashed for years thinking I need this or I needed that.
 Mostly I needed it to impress others so they would think I was doing better than I was.